STOR-i/GaussianProcesses.jl/README.md

 A Gaussian Processes package for Julia.

-This package is still in the early stages of development and any suggestions to improve the package are welcome.
+This package is still in the early stages of development.
+If you have any suggestions to improve the package, or if you've noticed a bug, then please post an [issue] (https://github.com/STOR-i/GaP.jl/issues/new) for us and we'll get to it as quickly as we can.

+## Installation

+## Documentation

 ## Introduction